Målselv Municipality

-Målselv (Málatvuomi suohkan) is a municipality in Troms og Finnmark county, Norway.
+Målselv (Málatvuomi suohkan) is a municipality in Troms county, Norway.
 The administrative centre of the municipality is the village of Moen.
-The main commercial centre of the municipality is the Bardufoss area (including Andselv, Andslimoen, and Heggelia).
-Other villages in the municipality include Alappmoen, Fossmoen, Holmen, and Skjold.
-Besides bordering Sweden to the east and the ocean (Malangen fjord) to the northwest, it borders the municipalities of Balsfjord, Storfjord, Bardu, Sørreisa, and Lenvik.
+The main commercial centre of the municipality is the town of Bardufoss (which includes the neighborhoods of Andselv, Andslimoen, and Heggelia).
+Other villages in the municipality include Alapmoen, Fossmoen, Holmen, and Skjold.

-The 3324 km2 municipality is the 11th largest by area out of the 356 municipalities in Norway.
-Målselv is the 149th most populous municipality in Norway with a population of 6,599.
-The municipality's population density is 2 PD/km2 and its population has increased by 0% over the previous 10-year period.
+The 3324 km2 municipality is the 11th largest by area out of the 357 municipalities in Norway.
+Målselv is the 149th most populous municipality in Norway with a population of 6,714.
+The municipality's population density is 2 PD/km2 and its population has increased by 1.2% over the previous 10-year period.

 General information

 The municipality of Maalselven was established in 1848 when it was separated from the large Lenviken Municipality.
 The initial population of Maalselven was 2,616.
-In 1891, some parts of the Maalsnes area (population: 30) were transferred to neighboring Malangen municipality.
+In 1891, some parts of the Maalsnes area (population: 30) were transferred to neighboring Malangen Municipality.
 On 1 January 1904, an area with 5 inhabitants was transferred from Balsfjord Municipality to Maalselven.
 The spelling of the name was changed to Målselv in 1918.
-On 1 July 1925, the eastern district of the municipality was separated from Målselv to form the new Øverbygd municipality.
+On 1 July 1925, the eastern district of the municipality was separated from Målselv to form the new Øverbygd Municipality.
 This left Målselv with 3,531 residents.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the municipality of Øverbygd (population: 1,232), the municipality of Målselv (population: 5,584), the Naveren and Målsnes areas of Malangen (population: 118), and the "Skogli ved Heia" farm in Balsfjord (population: 2) were all merged to form a new, larger municipality of Målselv with a new population of 6,936.
-On 1 January 1966, the Sørelvmo/Aursfjordbotn area (population: 131) was transferred from Balsfjord to Målselv.
-Then on 1 January 1972, the "Blomli i Fagerfjell" area of Målselv (population: 63) was transferred to Lenvik Municipality.
+On 1 January 1964, Øverbygd Municipality (population: 1,232), Målselv Municipality (population: 5,584), the Naveren and Målsnes areas of Malangen Municipality (population: 118), and the "Skogli ved Heia" farm in Balsfjord Municipality (population: 2) were all merged to form a new, larger municipality of Målselv with a new population of 6,936.
+On 1 January 1966, the Sørelvmo/Aursfjordbotn area (population: 131) was transferred from Balsfjord Municipality to Målselv Municipality.
+Then on 1 January 1972, the "Blomli i Fagerfjell" area of Målselv Municipality (population: 63) was transferred to Lenvik Municipality.

 On 1 January 2020, the municipality became part of the newly formed Troms og Finnmark county.
 Previously, it had been part of the old Troms county.
+On 1 January 2024, the Troms og Finnmark county was divided and the municipality once again became part of Troms county.

 Name

-The municipality (originally the parish) is named after the river Målsevla which flows through the area.
+The municipality (originally the parish) is named after the river Målselva which flows through the area.
 The first element is the genitive case of the old uncompounded name of the Malangen fjord (malr) which means "bag" or "sack" (referring to the shape of the fjord).
 The last element is the finite form of elv which means "river".
-Prior to 1918, the name was written "Maalselven".
+Historically, the name of the municipality was spelled Maalselven.
+On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Maalselv, removing the definite form ending -en.
+On 21 December 1917, a royal resolution enacted the 1917 Norwegian language reforms.
+Prior to this change, the name was spelled Maalselv with the digraph "aa", and after this reform, the name was spelled Målselv, using the letter å instead.